ahoxus/ahoxus.github.io/pages/achoz.md

 ## third

 - magictill should also facilitate file normalisation
-- make a new roadmap
+- make a technical roadmap for search and magictill
-- get to all technical details

 # technical

+we must focus on agpl3+. all other license implies code being done without caring enough for the essential freedoms.

 ## talk

 using emails we can replace all your facebook and other such needs:

-- identity: opennic for free nameserver (in the long term) or ipv6 + self hosting
+- identity: open question. perhaps ipv6 + self hosting, or ipfs?
 - site: your unique profile using [#data](#data)
-- forums: a mailing list using sourcehut + fossil-scm
+- forums: open question. perhaps a mailing list using sourcehut + fossil-scm, or nodebb?
-- messengers: with delta chat and jitsi (plus telegram, telephones, and voip, for ringing), and perhaps briar
+- messengers: delta chat and jitsi (plus telephones, and voip, for ringing), and perhaps briar and/or telegram (beware of tg!)
-- social media: mastodon, scuttlebutt
+- social media: mastodon/fediverse, scuttlebutt
-- irc: much better with forums and messengers
+- irc: no mobile option as of 2021. forget about it! much better with forums and messengers

 ## data